pavitranew/session-8-OLD/readme.md

 },
 ```

+Edit index.html to point to the new directory.

+Delete the old `dist` directory.

+Test in the browser.

-app.js:
+Add to app.js:

 ```
 console.log(uniq(ages))
 ```

+Note that Webpack reruns.

-Note the line number (1) in the minified file.
+Note the line number (1) in the console (minified file).

 Add source mapping:

 ```
+module.exports = {
   devtool: 'source-map',
+  entry: {
+    filename: './app.js'
+  },
+  output: {
+    filename: '_build/bundle.js'
+  }
+};
 ```

+Stop the npm process and rerun it.

-Note the new line number.
+Note the new line number and location in the console.

 We now have the ability to import code from our node_modules - similar to using require in the commonjs-based node environment.